vikasnkumar/financeta/faq.md

     The commandline name is `financeta` but the Perl package that it invokes is called `App::financeta`.
 The _ta_ in _financeta_ stands for technical analysis.

+1. Where can I get technical support ?

+    You can look for help by citing your issues on the github link [here](https://github.com/vikasnkumar/financeta/issues).
+If you like to find the developers on IRC, you can try looking for help on the _#pdl_ channel on _irc.perl.org_.

 1. Why did you select Perl to write the language ?

     Perl is the only scripting language I know apart from R. Python's